So you went on a health kick and started eating more nuts…

 Unfortunately, for humans, this means we can’t digest nuts very well or fully absorb the minerals from them.
 Phytate is like a magnet for minerals, binding them up until the seed has started to germinate.
 We’re talking important minerals like calcium, magnesium, iron, zinc, and copper.

-I was so fascinated by this finding, that I did an entire research presentation on the topic in college looking specifically into phytates and how they impact mineral absorption in humans.
+I was so fascinated by this finding, that I did an entire research presentation on the topic while getting my degree in nutrition, looking specifically into phytates and how they impact mineral absorption in humans.
 Some animals (like rats and birds) can digest phytates, but humans lack the enzyme (phytase) to make it happen.

 When these nuts or seeds are specially prepared, by soaking or sprouting or fermenting, most of these compounds break down or are leached out, making nuts easier to digest.